rayfrankenstein/tech-employer-red-flags/README.md

 If the are doing agile, ask about the ceremonies they use(the more means they are micromanaging), how long are the stand ups(if they're supposed to be 15 mins but always go over, that's a bad sign), how big is the team(the bigger, the more you need to run), and who really is driving the work; the PO or the team (if it's the PO, run like hell)

+How does your org define non-functional requirements?
+How does your org manage technical debt?
+How is it prioritized along with regular sprint work?
+What were the three most recent technical debt items resolved?
+When were they resolved?
+What is your team’s intake process for new features?
+What is your team’s support process?
+What version of <insert lang/runtime here> are you on?
+Do you have an active modernization effort?
+What progress has been made in the last 6 months?

 --

 ## After you start